lotten/daoopt/README.md

 * `Debug` -- Compiles any of the above (through preprocessor defines) with debug flags.
-* `Windows` -- Windows executable of the sequential solver using MinGW compiler (not tested in a while and probably broken).
+* `Windows` -- Windows executable of the sequential solver using MinGW compiler (not tested in a while and almost certainly broken).

 By default, the *ccache* compiler cache is used by the makefiles.
 To disable it, simply run the supplied script `ccache-deactivate.sh` from